 Any disclosure has to be authorised by an experienced officer.

-The police can’t make a decision about what happens with your job – they just give the information to your employer so they can decide what, if anything, to do.
+We can’t make a decision about what happens with your job – we just give the information to your employer so they can decide what, if anything, to do.
 Your employer should have policies in place on how to deal with this situation.